 Eat an avoided food and then move on with your day.
 Don’t ruminate about it or monitor your body for signs of nausea.
-Give yourself the chance to learn that you don’t actually vomit and that if you stop ruminating and checking, the fear resolves pretty quickly on its own.
+Give yourself the chance to learn that you can do something despite your fear.
+Give yourself the opportunity to learn that you don’t actually vomit and that if you stop ruminating and checking, the fear resolves pretty quickly on its own.
 If you have trouble moving on, by all means do something to calm yourself down or get distracted, as long as whatever you’re doing isn’t aimed at preventing vomiting.

 Here is what an exposure for emetophobia might look like when the goal is habituation:

 Eat an avoided food and then sit there and imagine yourself vomiting over and over.
 Habituate to the possibility of vomiting.